 Welcome to the Institute of Applied Data Science

-In 2018 Queen Mary joined the Alan Turing Institute, which is the UK’s national centre for data science and AI.
-There are currently 46 Turing Fellows and two new PhD studentships engaged with the broader network based at Queen Mary and in the British Library.
-Our work with the Turing builds on our institutional strengths in data science and our domain knowledge expertise in other areas such as health and humanities.
+In 2018 Queen Mary also joined the Alan Turing Institute, which is the UK’s national centre for data science and Artificial Intelligence.
+There are currently 42 Turing Fellows, two doctoral students and a number of students taking part in the Turing Enrichment Scheme as part of the broader network based at Queen Mary and in the British Library.
+Our work with the Turing builds on our institutional strengths in data science and our domain specific expertise in other areas such as health and humanities.